Aggregate accidents by ward

 The symbols on the map change to pie charts.
 Most symbols have only one color, but collisions that took place at the intersection of two route types have two colors.
 However, the symbols are large and overlapping, so you'll change the size.

-- Click the Style tab.
+- Click the Appearance tab.
 For Size (min - max), change the minimum size to 8 px and the maximum size to 10 px.

 Without a legend, the symbols on the map aren't particularly meaningful.
 You'll add a legend card to the page.